peerlinks/peerlinks/protocol.md

 NOTE: `peer_id.length` MUST be checked to be equal to 32 bytes.

+NOTE: In the course of the protocol lifetime there is a chance that some peers will connect to each other twice.
+This could be mitigated through some techniques in the future.
+For now we just ignore the problem, assuming that it will not have substantial impact on the first versions of clients.

 The `hello.version` specifies the protocol version and MUST be checked by the recipient.
 In case of the mismatch and/or other errors `Error` SHOULD be sent:
 ```proto